oasis-tcs/mqtt/mqtt-sn-2.0/prose/edit/src/implementation-notes.md

 The "tolerance" of the sleep and keep-alive timers at the server/gateway depends on the values indicated by the clients.
 For example, the timer values should be 10% higher than the indicated values for periods larger than 1 minute, and 50% higher if less.

-## Mapping of Topic Alias to Topic Names and Topic Filters
+## Mapping of Topic Alias to Topic Names and Topic Filters{#implementation-notes--mapping-of-topic-alias-to-topic-names-and-topic-filters}

 It is strongly recommended that in the gateway the mapping table between topic alias and topic names is implemented per client
 (and not by a single shared pool between all clients), to reduce the risk of an incorrect topic alias from a client matching another client’s valid topic, and thus causing a publication to the wrong topic, which could potentially have disastrous consequences.

-## Exponential Backoff
+## Exponential Backoff{#implementation-notes--exponential-backoff}

 The following error handling strategy should be used for networked devices to avoid overwhelming recipient network entities whilst providing for efficient reestablishment handling.